Norman Del Mar

-Norman René Del Mar CBE (31 July 1919 – 6 February 1994) was a British conductor, horn player, and biographer.
+Norman René Del Mar CBE (31 July 1919 – 6 February 1994) was an English conductor, horn player, and biographer.
 As a conductor, he specialised in the music of late romantic composers; including Edward Elgar, Gustav Mahler, and Richard Strauss.
 He left a great legacy of recordings of British music, in particular Elgar, Ralph Vaughan Williams, Frederick Delius, and Benjamin Britten.
 He notably conducted the premiere recording of Britten's children's opera Noye's Fludde.

 Life and career

 Born in Hampstead, London, Del Mar began his career as a horn player.
 He was one of the original members of the Royal Philharmonic Orchestra (RPO), which was established by Sir Thomas Beecham in 1946.
 Within the first few months of the RPO's existence, Beecham appointed Del Mar as his assistant conductor.
 Del Mar made his professional debut as a conductor with the RPO in 1947.

 In 1949 Del Mar was appointed principal conductor of the English Opera Group, in which post he remained until 1954.
 In 1952 he conducted the BBC Symphony Orchestra in the world premiere of Franz Reizenstein's radio opera Anna Kraus.
 He then held chief conducting posts with the Yorkshire Symphony Orchestra (1954) the BBC Scottish Symphony Orchestra (1960–1965), and the Aarhus Symphony Orchestra (1985–1988).
 A regular at the BBC Proms concerts, he conducted the famous Last Night on three occasions: 1973, 1975, and 1983.
 He was also 'permanent guest conductor' with the Göteborg Symphony Orchestra from 1969–1973.

 In 1953 Del Mar joined the faculty of the Guildhall School of Music and Drama where he conducted the school's orchestra and taught conducting until 1960.
 In 1972 he began to teach conducting at the Royal College of Music, serving until 1990.
 He also conducted the Royal Academy of Music's orchestra from 1974–1977.

-In 1976 he conducted the world premiere of Thomas Wilson's opera The Confessions of a Justified Sinner, based on the novel by James Hogg.
-The cast was led by Philip Langridge, Thomas Hemsley and John Shirley-Quirk.
+In 1976 he conducted the world premiere of Thomas Wilson's opera The Confessions of a Justified Sinner, based on the novel of that title by James Hogg.
+The cast was led by Philip Langridge, Thomas Hemsley, and John Shirley-Quirk.

 He was an authority on Richard Strauss and wrote a three-volume work on Strauss's life and music.
 In addition, his books include the following titles: